Scite.ai

 Concrete scenarios for the personas Scite.ai actually fits — and what changes day-one when you adopt it.

-PhD student starting a literature review
+PhD student writing a literature review

-IP professional searching prior art
+IP professional searching patents

 Use Cases